 In 2018-a year that was complex, challenging, and full of changes in the markets where we operate-we made significant progress in terms of our commercial execution, operational excellence, innovation, information technologies, sustainability, and social responsibility.
-All of this favorably positioned us to continue to grow profitably and capture new opportunities for continuous improvement.
+This favorably positioned us to continue to grow profitably and capture new opportunities for continuous improvement.